ClementTsang/bottom/README.md

 - `q`, `Ctrl-C` to quit.

+- `f` to freeze updating.
+Press `f` again to unfreeze.
+Note updating will still continue in the background.

 - `Up/k`, `Down/j`, `Left/h`, `Right/l` to navigate between panels.

 - `Shift+Up` and `Shift+Down` scrolls through the list if the panel is a table (Temperature, Disks, Processes).